-Pregnant women should consume more iron rich foods than anyone else since not only do they require iron, but they also need to meet the needs of the fetus and placenta.
-Pregnant women’s iron needs are around 27mg daily and this is often covered in a pre-natal multi-vitamin.
-Also, pregnant women should consider consuming more healthy fat and folate rich foods during pregnancy.
+Pregnant women should consume more iron-rich foods than anyone else since not only do they require iron, but they also need to meet the needs of the fetus and placenta.
+Pregnant women’s iron needs are around 27 milligrams daily, and this is often covered in a prenatal multivitamin.
+Pregnant women should also consider consuming more healthy fat and folate-rich foods during pregnancy.

 5. Restless Leg Syndrome